Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Drawings are anchored to timestamps, not visual positions
 - When you draw on historical candles and return hours/days later, drawings remain on the exact candles where you placed them
 - Automatic saving occurs 2 seconds after last modification (debounced)
-- Separate drawing storage for each symbol-timeframe-chart combination (e.g., EURUSD 1h chart 1 drawings won't appear on EURUSD 1h chart 2 in split mode)
+- **Timeframe-Independent Storage**: Drawings are stored per symbol-chart combination (NOT per timeframe)
+  - Drawings persist when changing timeframes on the same pair (e.g., EURUSD 1m → EURUSD 1h keeps drawings)
+  - Drawings do NOT transfer when changing pairs (e.g., EURUSD → GBPUSD clears drawings)
-- **Split Mode Support**: Each chart in split mode maintains its own independent drawing storage - chart 1 and chart 2 drawings persist separately
+- **Split Mode Support**: Each chart in split mode maintains its own independent drawing storage - chart 1 and chart 2 drawings persist separately per symbol
 - **Hide/Show State**: Hidden drawings persist in their hidden state - if you hide a drawing and reload, it stays hidden
 - **All Modifications Persist**: Color changes, text edits, style updates, visibility toggles all trigger automatic saves
 - Programmatically generated overlays (indicator labels, markers) are excluded from persistence